Luke adopts Airman 4 Life

 |0

-This work, Luke adopts Airman 4 Life [Image 2 of 2], by SrA Phyllis Jimenez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Luke adopts Airman 4 Life, by SrA Phyllis Jimenez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT